 - Connecting existing curriculum standards that emphasize problem solving, critical thinking and abstract reasoning

 To get your students puzzling, read 20 Math Puzzles to Engage Your Students.

 We hope you and your students enjoy celebrating the wonder of mathematics.
 If you’d like to know more about how math impacts our daily lives and the planet we live on, check out the International Day of Mathematics mini-site.

 Do you have a favorite math fact we didn’t include?
 Share it in the comments!

-Prodigy is an engaging, no-cost math learning platform that gets students excited about learning math!
-Join more than a million teachers that love using Prodigy for student engagement, adaptive learning and differentiation.
+Prodigy is a math learning platform that can help students get excited about learning math!
+Join more than a million teachers that use Prodigy for student engagement, adaptive learning and differentiation.